 - Ambitious: Finally, for energy orientation, organisations should promote ambition.
 Organisations and their employees should be willing to take risks in pursuit of greater outcomes.
 Ambition stands out as the behaviour most closely associated with innovation and technology adoption.
 Ambition can provide organisations with a competitive advantage when executed correctly.
 A report by Deloitte also highlights how a ‘risk-taking’ culture can enable digital transformation by allowing employees to learn from failures and challenge the status quo.

-In conclusion, as technology advances and work practices evolve, organizational culture and technology adoption become pivotal for long-term success.
+In conclusion, as technology advances and work practices evolve, organisational culture and technology adoption become pivotal for long-term success.
 While some companies restrict the use of LLMs due to data security concerns, the landscape extends beyond data alone, with companies like Amazon and Apple developing their AI solutions.
-To navigate this changing terrain, organizations can drive behaviours such as accountability, democratic decision-making, a learning-oriented approach, and ambition.
+To navigate this changing terrain, organisations can drive behaviours such as accountability, democratic decision-making, a learning-oriented approach, and ambition.
 By embracing technology and fostering a positive culture, organisations can position themselves for growth and innovation in this dynamic landscape.

 Culture15 is your complete toolkit for tracking culture change.
 CEOs and Exec Teams at world-leading organisations use Culture15 analytics to ensure success by aligning their culture with what they need to execute their strategy.
 If you’d like to find out how to define the culture and values you need, diagnose the culture you have and close the gap, talk to our team.